-The COVID-19 pandemic has highlighted the urgent need of making online and virtual educational services available and accessible to autistic people.
-Our project consortium is working together to eliminate the digital gap experienced by autistic people with high support needs in Vocational and Educational Training contexts by facilitating autonomous equal access to digital technologies to guarantee the continuity of autistic people’s education, and their social and personal development.
+The COVID-19 pandemic has highlighted the urgent need for making online and virtual educational services available and accessible to autistic people.
+Our project consortium is working together to eliminate the digital gap experienced by autistic people with high support needs in Vocational and Educational Training contexts by facilitating autonomous equal access to digital technologies to guarantee the continuity of autistic people’s education, as well as their social and personal development.

-The pathway to digital readiness of autistic people, their families and education professionals requires accessible digital technologies (training platforms) for people in need of high level of support and specialised training for education professionals in the use of these technologies.
-In this sense, as stated in AE´s manifesto, to raise awareness about autism and value autistic people, the access to education should be free from barriers, and that is the aim IDEAL partners work for.
+The pathway to digital inclusion for autistic people, their families and education professionals requires accessible digital technologies (training platforms) for people in need of a high level of support and specialised training for education professionals in the use of these technologies.
+In this sense, as stated in Autism-Europe´s manifesto, to raise awareness about autism and value autistic people, the access to education should be free from barriers, and that is the aim IDEAL partners work towards.

 Autistic people can live independently in their communities with appropriate support services.
 They should have access to different types and levels of support depending on their individual needs and strengths.